Sprint PNS Now Covered by Aetna, What It Means for Chronic Pain Patients

 What the Evidence Shows

 The evidence base for Sprint PNS is substantial.
-A multicenter study published in Pain Medicine evaluated 6,160 patients treated with peripheral nerve stimulation for shoulder, knee, lower back, and foot/ankle pain.
-Among those with chronic pain who had already tried and failed multiple treatments:
+A multicenter study published in Pain Physician evaluated 6,160 patients.
+They were treated with peripheral nerve stimulation for shoulder, knee, lower back, and foot/ankle pain.
+The patients had chronic pain and had already tried and failed multiple treatments:

-- Functional improvement was maintained at 3-month follow-up in the majority of responders
+- Functional improvement was maintained at follow-up in the majority of responders

-These numbers matter because the patient population studied wasn't a cherry-picked trial group — it included people with complex, treatment-resistant pain who had previously tried injections, physical therapy, and medications.
+These numbers matter because of the patient population studied.
+It was not a cherry-picked trial group.
+It included people with complex, treatment-resistant pain who had previously tried injections, physical therapy, and medications.

 What Conditions Qualify Under the New Aetna Policy?

-- Chronic shoulder pain (including rotator cuff-related pain and post-surgical shoulder pain)
+- Shoulder pain (including rotator cuff-related and post-surgical pain)

-- Chronic knee pain (including post-arthroplasty pain and osteoarthritic knee pain)
+- Knee pain (including post-arthroplasty and osteoarthritic pain)

-- Chronic low back pain with a peripheral nerve component
+- Low back pain with a peripheral nerve component

 - Foot and ankle pain that has failed conservative management

-The policy does not cover Sprint PNS for diffuse pain syndromes, fibromyalgia, or central sensitization conditions — it's designed for anatomically specific, peripheral nerve-mediated pain.
+The policy does not cover Sprint PNS for diffuse pain syndromes, fibromyalgia, or central sensitization conditions.
+It is designed for anatomically specific, peripheral nerve-mediated pain.

 How Dr. Knopp Determines Who Is a Candidate